burtonr/octopus-cli-action/readme.md

 # OctopusDeploy CLI Action
+> This is NOT an official OctopusDeploy Project.
+Please see: [Install Octopus-CLI](https://github.com/marketplace/actions/install-octopus-cli) for the official Action

 ## Inputs
 With the exception of the `command` input, all inputs may be provided with the OctopusCLI Environment variables rather than arguments.
 This will allow you to set the value once per workflow or job and not need to pass them in again simplifying the workflow yaml file.